 Workaround: Copy the callback URL and paste it into your browser (the one you use for surfing the web).

 You open a project with multiple repositories but the Swimm plugin is not working.

 VS Code uses something called Workspaces, but they're different from Swimm workspaces.
 In VS Code, a Workspace is like a big box that can hold one or more folders, along with their settings and configurations.
 This makes it easy to switch between different projects or contexts.

 Swimm is compatible with VS Code workspaces and can handle multiple repositories in the same view, as long as they're all on the same level.

 Make sure that the folders in your project (which represent different repositories) are added to the VS Code workspace ("File" ➝ "Add folder to Workspace").

 - Opening a single repo from your IDE is the most straightforward way.

-- Opening a folder with multiple same-level repositories.
-This is also supported by Swimm.
-Swimm’s welcome panel will detect the active repo and all the information will be relative to it.
+- VS Code includes support for multi-root workspaces.
+This allows you to have multiple repositories open at the same level in the same window.
+Swimm’s welcome panel will detect the active repo and all information will be relative to it.

 - Nested repositories (such as Git submodules) are not a supported pattern.

 We would love to help.
-Reach out to us via our.
+Reach out to us via our Community Slack Channel.